tankvn/ServiceAPI/README.md

 # ServiceAPI
 ASP.NET Web API

+## Disclaimer

+I do not claim that this design is in anyway better or cleaner than any others out there.
+This is simply what worked very well for me in several of my projects.
+Most software developers out there recognize that there is no single architecture which is best.
+The best architecture is the one that works well for you, your team and your type of project.
+This is by no means a production-ready solution, it is not a framework, it is merely a starting point.

+Furthermore, this solution is not by all means complete in terms of features.
+There are several features which can be beneficial depending on the type of project you are building (caching, analytics etc.) which are not included at the time of this writing, but can be easily added if needed.
+I try to maintain this and add new features as much as time permits, so if you have any suggestions feel free to ask or contribute.

 ## Minimal API with ASP.NET Core

 Minimal APIs are architected to create HTTP APIs with minimal dependencies.